Kangaroo: Interaction with humans

 Kangaroos are shy and retiring by nature, and in normal circumstances present no threat to humans.
 In 2003, Lulu, an eastern grey which had been hand-reared, saved a farmer's life by alerting family members to his location when he was injured by a falling tree branch.
 She received the RSPCA Australia National Animal Valour Award on 19 May 2004.

 There are very few records of kangaroos attacking humans without provocation; however, several such unprovoked attacks in 2004 spurred fears of a rabies-like disease possibly affecting the marsupials.
 Only two reliably documented cases of a fatality from a kangaroo attack have occurred in Australia.
 The first attack occurred in New South Wales in 1936 when a hunter was killed as he tried to rescue his two dogs from a heated fray.
 The second attack was inflicted on a 77-year-old man from a domesticated kangaroo in Redmond, Western Australia in September 2022.
 Other suggested causes for erratic and dangerous kangaroo behaviour include extreme thirst and hunger.
 In July 2011, a male red kangaroo attacked a 94-year-old woman in her own backyard as well as her son and two police officers responding to the situation.
 The kangaroo was capsicum sprayed (pepper sprayed) and later put down after the attack.

-Kangaroos—even those that are not domesticated— can communicate with humans, according to a research study.
+Kangaroos, even those that are not domesticated, were observed using their gaze to communicate with humans, alternately looking at researchers and at a box of food, similarly to domestic dogs.